tilde-nlp/fnlu/README.md

 ### IntentDetector

-Directory [IntentDetector](IntentDetector) contains the container code for the intent detector.
+The [IntentDetector](IntentDetector) directory houses the code for the federated intent detector.
+This code serves a dual purpose, being utilized both in the training of intent detection models during the federated learning process and for real-time inference, specifically in runtime intent detection.
+For comprehensive details,  consult the README files located in the directory.

 ### Other

+Within the [Other](Other) directory, you'll find:

-- Contains several training data fails in .json format for training separate models (vector stores).
+- Training data files in .json format, utilized for testing federated NLU model training and evaluating model quality in this project.

+//ToDo: add a table/list with data files, source and statistics

-- Contains script file *MergeFaiss.py* for merging several vector stores.
-Argument 'vec_stores' contains a file with vector stores' names to merge, and argument 'out_model' contains the name of the merged vector store.
+- The training script file MergeFaiss.py that is designed for merging multiple vector stores.
+The 'vec_stores' argument references a file containing the names of vector stores to merge, while the 'out_model' argument specifies the name of the merged vector store.

 ## Product prototype
 The product prototype implemented in this project is organized within the following folders: